 In general, it’s easier to estimate the cost of a small change than a large change, so breaking up large changes into small changes is helpful.
 I’ve found a one week “cadence” works well for making progress and minimizing coordination effort.

 Paul Graham’s “Maker’s schedule, manager’s schedule” essay persuasively argues wricting code and meeting with people require fundamentally different forms of attention.
 Both are important, mutually incompatible.
 Subbu Allamaraju’s essay “Accept | Tentative ✓ | Decline” also addresses this topic.
 Carve out “no-meeting” blocks on your calendar for focus work.

-I first heard this phrase in the context of advancing a tech ladder (example ladder), eg senior engineers reduce chaos from a system, but I think it’s broadly applicable for career (and life) planning: identifying a personal career goal to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.
+I first heard this phrase in the context of advancing a tech ladder (example ladder), eg senior engineers reduce chaos from a system, but I think it’s broadly applicable for career (and life) planning: identifying a personal career goal (see “one thing well” above) to buffer against corporate goal fluctuation; saving an emergency fund to buffer against employment fluctuation; diversifying investments to avoid single points of failure; etc.